huaweicloud/terraform-provider-huaweicloud/docs/resources/vpn_customer_gateway.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The resource ID.

+* `certificate_id` - Indicates the ID of the customer gateway certificate.

 * `serial_number` - Indicates the serial number of the customer gateway certificate.